-- Product Instructions contains instructions to operate this pill organizer and reminder.
+- User Manual - English contains instructions in English to operate this pill organizer and reminder.

 - Product Manual offers detailed instructions for proper product use and patient protection.

-- Cover Exchange Procedure provides a step-by-step outline with images of replacing the cover on the Med-E-Lert.
+- Cover Exchange Procedure provides a step-by-step outline with images of replacing the cover on the Med-E-Lert™.